xrdocs/application-hosting/_tutorials/2022-07-15-app-hosting-with-xr-appmgr-and-docker-7-5-1.md

 Done building package xr-collector-health-monitor
 ```

+NOTE: You must install have pyyaml installed to run the script.
+If the script fails with an import error, use **pip install pyyaml**.
+{: .notice--warning}

 ### Find Your RPM
 Great!
 Your application has been packaged as an RPM and can be found in the RPMS/x86_64 directory.